Kintamani Glamping

 Activities to Do in the Kintamani Lake View Area

-- Cruise on Lake Batur — One of the most unique experiences in the area.
-Tan’s Estate operates the Royal Songan Cruise, the only cruise on Lake Batur featuring live classical Balinese dance performances on board.
+To begin with, taking a boat cruise on Lake Batur offers a highly unique mountain experience.
+In fact, Tan’s Estate operates the famous Royal Songan Cruise daily.
+Notably, this is the only cruise on Lake Batur that features live classical Balinese dances on board.

-- Visit Ulun Danu Batur Temple — One of the most important temples in Bali, dedicated to Dewi Danu, the goddess of water.
-The temple is located on the edge of the caldera with views of the lake as a backdrop.
+More than that, you should visit one of the most important Balinese Hindu temples.
+Specifically, builders dedicated Ulun Danu Batur Temple to Dewi Danu, the goddess of water.
+This majestic temple sits on the caldera edge with the lake as a backdrop.

 How to Get to Lake View Kintamani Bali

-The recommended transportation option is to rent a car with an experienced local driver.
-The road to Kintamani has many sharp bends and steep climbs.
-Vehicles can reach the main viewpoints directly without trekking.
+Furthermore, we highly recommend renting a private car with an experienced local driver.
+This is because the mountain road to Kintamani contains many sharp bends and steep climbs.
+Fortunately, vehicles can reach the main viewpoints directly without any trekking.

 Instagrammable Photo Spots at Kintamani Lake View